 Due to the guilty plea, Rhoda Toth was sentenced to two years in federal prison in the aftermath of her husband’s death.
 Harsh but this is how justice works, and if you do the crime, you have to serve the time regardless of the circumstances.

 After being released from prison, Rhoda Toth was placed in a halfway house in Tampa.
-Upon the end of the three months, she was “released” back in society and left to her device.
+Upon the end of the three months, she was “released” back into society and left to her device.

 Rhoda was free and broke once again.
 Before going to prison, she was in a relationship with someone who promised to wait for her.
 Eventually, he returned to his wife, leaving Rhoda entirely on her own.